 Type of Interference Number Explanation

 Budget constraints 0 N/A

 Resistance to oversight 0 N/A

 Delayed information access 0 N/A

-Other (Intimidation) 1 See above
+Other (Intimidation) 0 N/A

-11 The Inspector General Act of 1978, as amended, states: "[T]he head of the designated Federal entity shall not prevent or prohibit the Inspector General from initiating, carrying out, or completing any audit or investigation...."
+9 The Inspector General Act of 1978, as amended, states: "[T]he head of the designated Federal entity shall not prevent or prohibit the Inspector General from initiating, carrying out, or completing any audit or investigation...."
 5 U.S.C.
 App.
 3 § 8G(d)(1).